 by Luke Wayne

 The Bible teaches that sin was dealt with once and for all in the death and resurrection of Jesus Christ 2,000 years ago.
 The Christian hope, however, is also in eager anticipation of the future return of our Lord.
 This teaching is known as the second coming of Christ.
 The Scriptures plainly teach us to expect a literal, bodily return of Jesus Christ.
-In the book of Acts, for example, reports at the time of Jesus ascension into Heaven that:
+In the book of Acts, for example, reports at the time of Jesus' ascension into heaven state:

 This passage is not a symbolic vision.
 It is literal, historical narrative.
 Just as the disciples literally saw Jesus ascend bodily into heaven, the angels tell them that He "will come in just the same way as you have watched Him go into heaven."
 We see this hope of a literal, physical return of Jesus from heaven to earth repeated again in the Apostles' preaching.